yguitton/training-material/topics/variant-analysis/tutorials/baculovirus-isolate-variation/tutorial.md

 >
 >    > <comment-title> Filtering the CpGV-S data </comment-title>
 >    >
->    > The VCF SNV table is reduced to the data of CpGV-S. This is done by filtering on column 23 (SAMPLE).
+>    > The VCF SNV table is reduced to the data of CpGV-S. This is done by filtering on column 23 (ISOLATE).
 >    {: .comment}
 >
 >